Iceland is one of the most visually spectacular countries I’ve ever been to.

 Reykjadalur Hot Springs requires an hour-long hike to get to but once you arrive you have a whole river to soak in.
 Grotta Lighthouse Footbath is in Reykjavik and is easy to access but note the word “foot” in the name: it’s not very deep but it is unique!

-There’s a surplus of day trips available to visitors from Reykjavik through Viator for those of you who are short on time.
+There’s a surplus of day trips available to visitors from Reykjavik through Get Your Guide for those of you who are short on time.
 Some of the best options for seeing the country from your base include:

 One of the most memorable moments from our trip was hiking the Sólheimajökull Glacier, where we were able to propel down crevasses and drink the most delicious 400-year-old water.